cocodamol/bq-dataset-clone/README.md

 # bq-dataset-clone

-Clone BigQuery datasets to a different project in different location
+Clones BigQuery datasets to a different project in different location

 _Modified from @tswast's answer to https://stackoverflow.com/questions/32767245/how-to-best-handle-data-stored-in-different-locations-in-google-bigquery_